AHA-Projects/.github/profile/README.md

 ## 🔍 Project Overview

-This project aims to broaden participation in computer science and engineering by engaging high school students and teachers—especially from under-resourced communities—in hands-on, community-relevant AI and microelectronics experiences.
+This project aims to broaden participation in computer science and engineering by engaging high school students and teachers in hands-on, community-relevant AI and microelectronics experiences.
 Funded by the NSF Discovery Research K–12 program, this work combines TinyML, low-cost microcontrollers, and open educational practices to develop engineering identity and 21st-century STEM skills.

 **Project Duration:** September 15, 2024 – August 31, 2027
 **Institutions Involved:** University of Florida, University of North Texas, and University of Kansas